jkk/cantata/README.md

 Shortcuts take the form of a map of shortcut path to target path.
 Target paths can point to rels or fields.

-Hooks take form of a map from hook name to hook function.
+Hooks are experimental and may change in future versions.
+They take the form of a map from hook name to hook function.
 Available hooks and their corresponding arguments and expected return values:

     :before-query  [ent expanded-q env added-paths] -> [expanded-q env added-paths] :after-query   [ent results] -> results